Madison, Connecticut: Government

 Madison was once overwhelmingly Republican in federal elections.
 In 1924, a strong year for the GOP, town voters gave 85.83% to Republican Calvin Coolidge.
 The town voted against Franklin Delano Roosevelt in each of his successful campaigns.

 Even in 1964, a strong Democratic year, the town gave Barry Goldwater 1,605 votes against Lyndon Johnson with 1,470 votes.

 However, Madison residents have delivered Democratic wins in recent years.
 In the 2008 presidential election, Democrat Barack Obama received 55.78% of the vote in Madison, winning against Republican John McCain with 43.25%.
 This was the first time that the town had ever voted for a Democrat for president.
 In 2016, voters gave Democrat Hillary Clinton 54.5% of the vote, while Republican opponent Donald Trump won 41.3% Madison had more registered Democrats than Republicans for the first time in 2019.
 In 2020, voters gave Democrat Joe Biden 53% of the vote, while Trump received only 37.3%.
 Democrat Kamala Harris won the town with 61.4% of the vote in 2024.

 Education

-Madison Public Schools serve grades K–12 and include Ryerson Elementary School, Jeffery Elementary School, Brown Middle School, Polson Middle School, and Daniel Hand High School.
+Madison Public Schools serve grades K–12 and include Brown Elementary School, Neck River Elementary School, Polson Middle School, and Daniel Hand High School.

-Private schools in Madison include Our Lady of Mercy Preparatory Academy, The Country School, and Grove School.
+Private schools in Madison include The Country School, Our Lady of Mercy Preparatory Academy, and Grove School.